BISO Home > USAC/ICO Homepage > USAC/ICO Activities and Events

 Active Learning in Optics and Photonics (ALOP) Workshops

-Previously, ALOP workshop materials were available only in English and French.
+Originally, ALOP workshop materials were available only in English and French.
 In 2009, an unofficial Spanish version was used for the first time.
 The workshop in Colombia was the first conducted in Spanish using Spanish-speaking facilitators.
-A second Spanish-language workshop was held in Chile in January 2010.

 ICO Triennial Congresses

 The ICO Congress is a triennial meeting where new officials are elected, new initiatives discussed, and the agenda set for the next three years.
-The next Congress (ICO-23) will be held in Santiago de Compostela, Spain on August 26-29, 2014.
+The last Congress (ICO-23) was held in Santiago de Compostela, Spain on August 26-29, 2014.

 USAC Annual Meetings